tarkah/lazystream/README.md

 lazystream 1.6.0
 tarkah <admin@tarkah.dev>
 Easily get LazyMan stream links, output directly or to m3u / xmltv formats.
+Streams can also be recorded or casted.

 USAGE:
     lazystream [OPTIONS] <SUBCOMMAND>